vispo/TwoStateButton/README.md

 # TwoStateButton

- TwoStateButton by Jim Andrews
+ by Jim Andrews.
- ## Installation
- Link to TwoStateButton.js in the head of the HTML file.

- ## Notes
+ ## Description
  I used an earlier version of this in [NeoNio](http://vispo.com/nio/neo).
  Works with mouse or touch, and is accessible.
-The CSS for this element must set the width and height of the button, and should set cursor to pointer.
- The HTML element for the button must have a unique ID.
 This button, when clicked once, stays down.
 Clicked again, it comes up.
 It's like a light switch, or a radio box, or a play/pause button.
 It's on or off, checked or unchecked, up or down.
 The button can be tabbed to and has the role=button aria attribute as well as a customizable aria-label.
 The aria-pressed attribute is maintained by the code.
 You can tab to the button; once there, the Enter key or the space key will 'click' it.

+ ## Installation
+ Link to TwoStateButton.js in the head of the HTML file.

+ ## Usage
+ The CSS for this element must
+ set the width and height of the button, and should set cursor to pointer.
+ The HTML element for the button must have a unique ID.
+Do not make a call to TwoStateButton before the button's HTML element exists.

  TwoStateButton has 6 parameters:

      TwoStateButton(id, upImage, downImage, ariaLabel, title, callback)